 The staff also keeps tabs on “performance” — what bulbs should be repeated the next year.

-Fellow Senior Gardener Duke Douillet agrees.
+Fellow gardener Duke Douillet agrees.
 “I’ve been in there countless times when visitors are there, and they get so much delight and comfort out of it.
 You’re doing something that other people enjoy, and it’s nice to see that your efforts are appreciated.”